jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ```

-Hence, the first commit contains just the changes made with `bar()` functions.
-The remaing changes can be commited in a separated commit:
+Hence, the first commit contains just the changes made with `bar()` function.
+The remaining changes can be committed in
+second commit:

 ```
 $git commit -a -m "Rename foo() function to xpto()"